DeSinc/SallyBot/README.md

 `--api` tells Oobabooga to allow SallyBot to integrate together.

-`--loader exllama_hf` uses the much updated ExLLAMA model loader which is literally nearly 2x faster than the previously used loader.
+`--loader exllama` uses the much updated ExLLAMA model loader which is literally nearly 2x faster than the previously used loader.
 Might already be default by the time you see and run this.

 `--listen-port 7862` is set to 7862 to not overlap with stable diffusion. `--api` opens a separate port for sallybot to interface with which runs on port 5000.
 Port 7862 can still be used to view the web interface if you like.